conorm110/KoalemOS/docs/readme.md

 - stdio.h (excluding file write streams due to no current fs)
 ## File System
 While no FS is currently implemented, the plan is to use FUSE or a simple IDE controller.
+# OS
+The operating system is passed all the functions from the kernel, just as would happen in a typical microkernel.
+The OS shares similar functions to MS-DOS and operates similarly to MS-DOS 6.x-7.x
+### Supported Commands
+- cls: clears screen
+- echo \[arg1\]: prints arg1